 - just eat normally and then lightly exercise

-- if you’re unhappy with your weight just diet and loose it!
+- if you’re unhappy with your weight just diet and lose it!

 - if you’re unhappy with how you look then eat better and workout more